keffery/cmd-facebook-message/ReadMe.md

   Enter the username of the person you intend to send the messages to To find their username look them up on Facebook and it should be the text directly after facebook.com/\<username>

-4. Edit the messages you want to send in the messages.txt file
+4. Edit/customize the messages you want to send in the messages.txt file

    The program will randomly choose one of these messages.
 It will not go in order

-5. After you are done editing the messages.txt file copy its contents to the messages.bak file
+5. After you are done customizing your messages.txt file, copy its contents to the messages.bak file

    The .bak file will be used when all the messages in the messages.txt file are gone to populate the .txt file again